kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 Together they create a particularly transparent stack.

-## Why Kora's Choice Is Stronger Than Merely Using a JDBC Helper
+## Why Kora's Choice Is Stronger Than Merely Using a JDBC Helper { #kora-jdbc-helper }

 Java has had JDBC helper libraries for years.
 Kora adds a framework-wide compile-time model: repositories are generated, mappings are generated, DI